dzhavat/css-flexbox-cheatsheet/README.md

 * Press `Ctrl+Shift+P` (Win, Linux) / `Cmd+Shift+P` (Mac) and search for the `Open Flexbox Cheatsheet` command.
 * Hover any `display: flex` declaration and click the `Open Flexbox Cheatsheet` link in the popup.

+Besides the `Open Flexbox Cheatsheet` link in the hover popup, there’s also an image shown for each flexbox property.
+This aims to make it easier to understand how each property works without opening the cheatsheet.

 Works with the following file types:

 * CSS